What content strategy and technology will leading brands use in 2024?

 If the goals of your company are to craft webpages designed for mass consumption, HTML should be your document file type of choice.
 It is capable of syncing with browsers, including mobile browsers, for strong on-screen appearance.
 The smaller size makes it easy to share among team members, further optimizing efficiency.
 At the end of the day, the most important aspect to consider is your company website and its accessibility.

-When to use different document types
+When to use different HTML documents types

 The visual appearance of a webpage constructed with HTML is restricted by outside factors such as the technology of the hardware accessing the webpage or the browser.
 If your webpage layout requires extensive consistency, message or company product, HTML might not be the best bet.
 This is because variables could make the webpage look different to various users.
 If this seems like it would affect you, consider some HTML alternatives.